preservim/vim-lexical/README.markdown

 let g:lexical#thesaurus_key = '<leader>t'
 ```

+This mapping is strictly opt-in.
 No key is defined or mapped by default.

 ### Dictionary commands